walkerRnD/codebuff/authentication.knowledge.md

-# Authentication Flow for Manicode
+# Authentication Flow for Codebuff

 ## Overview

-Manicode implements a secure authentication flow that involves the npm-app (CLI), backend, and web application.
+Codebuff implements a secure authentication flow that involves the npm-app (CLI), backend, and web application.
 This document outlines the key steps and security measures in place.

 ## Authentication Process